 Privacy Policy

-INTRODUCTION Dr. Beatrix Bóné, Lawyer (hereinafter: Data Controller or Lawyer), necessarily processes data during her activities; however, she pays increased attention to the protection of personal data, compliance with mandatory legal provisions, and secure and fair data processing.
-The purpose of this policy is to provide Data Subjects with all essential information and guidance in a concise, transparent, intelligible, and easily accessible form, formulated clearly and plain-spokenly, and to assist Data Subjects in exercising their rights.
+The purpose of this Privacy Notice is to provide Data Subjects with all essential information and explanations in a concise, transparent, intelligible and easily accessible form, expressed clearly and in plain language, and to assist Data Subjects in exercising their rights.

 I. DEFINITIONS